elvisAR-git/vm/README.md

 2. The machine is not thread safe.
 If multiple users are interacting with the machine at the same time, there is a chance that the machine will be in an inconsistent state.
 In a real world scenario, the machine would be thread safe.
 I would use a database to persist the machine state and use transactions to ensure that the machine is in a consistent state.

 3. The machine is not secure.
 There is no authentication or authorization.
 In a real world scenario, the machine would be secured with authentication and authorization.
-The admin endpoints would be secured with authentication and authorization.
-The user endpoints would be secured with authentication and authorization.
-The user would be authenticated and authorized to use the machine.
-The user would be authenticated and authorized to buy items from the machine.

 ## A few things I would do differently